A Values-Driven Law Firm

 To ensure that O’Melveny makes the progress that our clients expect, our management team has agreed on a set of diversity data and metrics, and we have incorporated them into our strategic plan.
 We are committed to increasing the number of diverse attorneys at the partnership level and in leadership roles, providing clients with more diverse thinking and greater innovation, connecting our diverse employee networks to our business development efforts, and, through our training initiatives and internal communications, raising awareness of diversity issues.

 - Our governance structure relies on input from a Director of Diversity and Inclusion, a Diversity and Inclusion Partner, a Diversity and Inclusion Council of senior leaders, and a Women’s Advisory Board.
-We also sponsor some 30 Affinity Groups, including those engaged in LGBT, racial/ethnic, women’s, religious, and parenting issues.
+We also sponsor over 30 Employee Networks, including those engaged in LGBT, racial/ethnic, women’s, religious, and parenting issues.

 - Our Women’s Initiative aims to equip the Firm’s women attorneys—41% of our lawyers—with the tools and support they need to succeed.
-As part of that effort, we hosted our second Women’s Leadership Academy in 2012, an opportunity for the O’Melveny community of women lawyers to come together to enhance their knowledge and understanding of women’s issues in the legal industry.
+As part of that effort, we hosted our third Women’s Leadership Academy in 2014, an opportunity for the O’Melveny community of women lawyers to come together to enhance their knowledge and understanding of women’s issues in the legal industry.

 - The Firm’s Talent Development team embeds diversity and inclusion in all our key processes and programs, including talent review, recruitment, performance, promotion, succession planning, and flex work.
-In 2012, we promoted four women counsel, one Latina counsel, and one LGBT counsel to the Firm’s partnership.
-We also welcomed four women partners and three partners of color to the Firm through our lateral recruiting efforts.
+We promoted four woman counsel to the Firm’s 2015 partnership class.
+We also welcomed three women partners (one of whom is also a partner of color) to the Firm in 2014 through our lateral recruiting efforts.

 - The Firm participates in Sponsors for Educational Opportunity, an internship program offered to law students from underrepresented communities.